Roharas/Metis/README.md

 # Metis
 PoC Testframework

-Made in visual studio
-Install specflow addon for visualstudio so that featurefiles work correctly
+When running visual studio it is reccomended to install the Specflow extension.

-For now no ci implementation
+The framework has no CI implementation yet.
-To run a test open build the solution so that tests appear in the testexplorer and then either run or debug Nunit testrunner will be used
+To run the tests you can use the (unit)test explorer.
+The tests will be grouped per feature file, per feature file there will be a test for each scenario listed.
+When a new test is added you will need to build the solution before the new test becomes visible in the testexplorer.